How cord blood saves lives

 Can babies be cloned using cord blood?

-No. The Human Reproductive Cloning Act 2001 prohibits any attempt to create a child by reproductive cloning.
+No. The Human Fertilisation and Embryology Act (2008) prohibits any attempt to create a child by reproductive cloning.

 If I donate my baby’s cord blood, will my or my baby’s name be on the Anthony Nolan register?

 No. Only the number given to the cord blood unit at the hospital is used – no name or personal data is ever associated with it.
 This number is used to identify it on the registry and at the public cord blood bank.